ict-solutions-dev/codeigniter-breadcrumbs/README.md

 This function renders the breadcrumb navigation through the `Breadcrumb` service.

-Note: If the route contains "log-", the "log-" segment will be automatically ignored in the breadcrumb, ensuring a cleaner and more user-friendly navigation experience.
+Note: If the route contains `log-`, the `log-` segment will be automatically ignored in the breadcrumb, ensuring a cleaner and more user-friendly navigation experience.

 To use this function, simply call `render_breadcrumb()` from your **view** where you want the breadcrumb navigation to appear.
 You can optionally pass a CSS class name to style the container element for the breadcrumb navigation.
 For example: